PC Bottleneck Calculator

 - Enable multithreading (Hyper-Threading/SMT) if available

-- Update BIOS/chipset and GPU drivers
+- Updating BIOS/chipset and GPU drivers is most crucial part

-- Improve cooling to avoid thermal throttling
+- Try to Improve cooling to avoid any thermal throttling

 💡 Pro Tip: Use a Bottleneck Calculator for Precision